Daxturus/binBracket/README.md

 0111: declare (!)

-	Creates a bracket BEFORE a certain position with the declared value. declare{0}{1} yields {1}declare{0}{1}
+	Creates a bracket BEFORE a certain position with the value at another position. declare{0}{1} yields {1}declare{0}{1}
 	declare{1}{10} yields declare{10}{1}{10} (performing this a second time will yield declare{10}{1}{1}{10})